bxparks/AceTime/README.md

 **Version**: 0.4 (2019-07-09, TZ DB version 2019a, beta)

-**Status**: Fully functional with an API that is expected to be mostly stable except for the `ZoneRegistrar` classes.
+**Status**: Fully functional with an API that is expected to be mostly stable except for the `ZoneManager` classes.

 ## HelloDateTime